 The reason we moved to Zutphen in 1982 was that it reminded my wife and me so much of Bruges in Belgium.
 This town is very dear to us because of the Festival of Ancient Music we visited many times.
 By chance we found a workshop and a house to live in on opposite sides of the street.

 My workshop consists of two rooms.
 The smaller room is facing the street.
-In this room I can receive people and play my rental harpsichord.
-Because there is less dust I paint and voice the harpsichords in this room.
-The lids you can see here were painted by my father, who did a lot of decoration on my harpsichords.
-The larger room at the back is the proper workshop.
+This is the shop where I can receive people and show instruments.
+Because there is less dust in here I also use it to paint and voice the harpsichords.
+The larger room at the back is the proper workshop with machinery.